Wikia/jwplayer-fandom/README.md

 - Bump version and publish with `yarn pub:[patch|minor|major]` (e.g. `yarn pub:minor`).
 - If you don't have your artifactory credentials on `~/.npmrc` get them [here](https://fandom.atlassian.net/wiki/spaces/GEN/pages/110592255/Artifactory+-+Internal+package+repositories).

+## Removing unused test version

+- run `node scripts/artifactory-cleanup.js`
+- see a comment in the script file for more details

 ## JenkinsJob

 See at: http://prod.jenkins.service.sjc.consul:8080/job/JWPlayer/